zuliani99/Geometric_3D_Computer_Vision_Project/README.md

 ## Poject Structure
-The project structure is divided into three subproject:
+The project structure is divided into three subprojects:
 * Background foreground detection (*1_background_foreground_detection*)
 * Markers Detector (*2_markers_detector*)
 * Pose estimation (*3_pose_estimation*)
-Each mini project is an assignment which students can decide to develop during the course or take the final project that requires additional work.

-The additional work is mainly summarized by the implementation of the .ply file in order to export the object mesh built using the voxel structure.
+Each mini project is a task that the students could decide to develop during the course or to carry out the final project as I did.
+The additional work in the project is mainly summarized in the implementation of the .ply file in order to export the object mesh.

-The final project can be examined in the *space_carving* folder
+The final project can be examined in the *space_carving* folder.

 ## Requirements
 ```